 Furthermore, smart contracts could make the purchasing and use of licensed and royalty-protected sounds much easier as a central database could exist, allowing users to simply find the sample or sound they desire and pay the artist directly for the use.

 Supply chain management

 Supply chains are often slowed by reliance on paper-based systems, where actual written documents have to pass through many sets of hands for approval.
 This increases exposure to loss, fraud, and inaccuracies resulting in lost stock.

 The blockchain nullifies this by providing a secure, accessible digital version to all parties on the chain and automates tasks and payment.

-Smart contracts are far from perfect and it is important to note that at this stage in its existence a lot of the operations being performed on the blockchain can be considered as Beta tests.
+Smart contracts are far from perfect, and it is important to note that at this stage in their existence, a lot of the operations being performed on the blockchain can be considered Beta tests.